VISITS INTO THE REAL REALITY Writing 4

 He shrugged his shoulders.
 "Ten?
 Thousand?
 A trillion?

-I guess my 'son' who had stayed in the background with the woman, wanted to end this conversation and save me from more embarrassment.
+I guess my 'son' who had stayed in the background with the woman wanted to end this conversation and save me from more embarrassment.
 He commented that I probably knew already that numbers, the way I use them, are invalid.
-Only the number one has meaning, as it indicates the source and content of all existence.
+Only the number one has meaning as it indicates the source and content of all existence.
 All that exists is proud and grateful to be included in that number.
-What I call numbers are reflections, colors, mirrors, explanations of the One Who is All, I AM, One Holy.
+What I call numbers are reflections, colors, mirrors, explanations of the One Who is All, the I AM, One Holy.

 I said that I figured that tomorrow I would see the world I had seen behind me some time ago with my alter egos in it, as now I have seen in some detail the ones that were to my right and left.